kris-anderson/homebrew-netperf/README.md

 > **Note:** This uses HP's Netperf git repo instead of my gzip file which I created on 07/14/2023.
 >
-> If you use this, you'll build from the source and from the master branch.
+> If you use this, you'll build from HP's GitHub repo master branch.

 `brew install kris-anderson/netperf/netperf-enable-demo --HEAD`